Savoring Prague / Our guide to the best local eats

 Výčep takes the hearty, comforting elements of traditional Czech cuisine and elevates them using seasonal ingredients sourced directly from local farms.
 The menu is short, focused, and constantly rotating, meaning you are always getting the absolute freshest produce and meats available.
 Expect dishes like masterfully roasted pork, rich gravies, and dumplings that are lighter and more refined than the heavy pub grub found in the city center.
 It is exactly the kind of restorative meal you need after a day of pedaling up and down Prague’s legendary hills.

-Kro Kitchen: Casual innovation
+Kro Kitchen / Casual innovation

 Also situated in the vibrant Vinohrady district is Kro Kitchen, a spot that has quickly become a cornerstone of Prague’s contemporary dining scene.
 This modern eatery is a testament to the city’s evolving palate, leaning heavily into innovative techniques while maintaining a highly approachable, laid-back vibe.
 It is the sort of place where you can comfortably park your bike outside, walk in wearing your cycling gear, and be treated to a world-class meal.